josh-jacobsen/Notes/README.md

 # Notes

 ## Setting up a new Mac

+The overview at https://sourabhbajaj.com/mac-setup/ is a great place to start.

 - Install iTerm2
   - Customise navigation through use of alt & command keys
 - Install oh-my-zsh